BlueBrain/bluebrain.github.com/_projects/Deflect-0.14.md

 * Receive input events from the Server and send data to it
 * Transmitted events include keyboard, mouse and multi-point touch gestures
 * Compressed or uncompressed streaming
-* Fast multi-threaded JPEG compression (using libjpeg-turbo)
+* Fast multi-threaded JPEG (de)compression using libjpeg-turbo

 DeflectQt (optional) provides the following additional functionality: